 The Art Gallery

-In addition to displaying fiber art and photography, the Gallery is also the summer and fall studio space for spinning, weaving and other fiber related activities of owners Gretchen and Dick Regnery.
+In addition to displaying fiber art and photography, the Gallery was also the summer and fall studio space for spinning, weaving and other fiber related activities of owners Gretchen and Dick Regnery.
 Dick is a weaver; Gretchen is a spinner, felter, weaver, knitter and dyer.
-Together they create one-of-a-kind articles featuring wool from the flock of white and naturally colored Corriedale sheep.
+Together we create one-of-a-kind articles featuring wool from the flock of white and naturally colored Corriedale sheep.

-Fiber activities are usually taking place when the Gallery is open.
-Dick may be weaving on his 60 inch Glimåkra countermarche loom.
-Gretchen may be spinning or plying yarn either on her Watson or Lendrum spinning wheels, spinning with a drop spindle, or perhaps carding wool or dyeing yarn or fleece.
+Fiber activities are usually took place when the Gallery was open.
+Dick may have been weaving on his 60 inch Glimåkra countermarche loom.
+Gretchen may have been spinning or plying yarn, either on her Watson or Lendrum spinning wheels, spinning with a drop spindle, or perhaps carding wool or dyeing yarn or fleece.